Care to do some digging of your own? Just click on the headers below, and Dig In!

 Website owner reverse look up tool.
 Find all of their websites that linked to Adsense, Google Analytics, Amazon Affiliate, Email, Addthis, Sharethis, Clickbank Affiliate, Commission Junction Affiliate, Doubleclick, Linkshare Affiliate, Facebook App, IP, Name Server, Registrar, Amazon Product, Clickbank Product, Commission Junction Product and Linkshare Product.

 ARCHIVE EVERYTHING!
-Archive.is is a time capsule for web pages!
+Archive.li is a time capsule for web pages!
 It takes a ‘snapshot’ of a webpage that will always be online even if the original page disappears.
 It saves a text and a graphical copy of the page for better accuracy and provides a short and reliable link to an unalterable record of any web page.
 If you are digging and come across a critical article, copy and paste it into archive.is so that it will remain accessible to everyone, even if the source removes it from their own website.

 Chronological list by location/date of George Bush’s travel schedule during his presidency.